gitHiele/purify-s-engine/README.md

 Purify SEngine is a Google Chrome extension that removes AI overviews from search results and/or sets the default search tab, to display 'web' as its parameter (&udp=14); it does so automatically with the switch of a button.

+## To do/add:
+*Upload in Chrome Webstore
+*Change the placeholder icon to something better :D

 ## Contact:

 For any privacy concerns or issues with regards to my extension, email directly @ hieledeveloper@gmail.com